You’ve conscientiously crafted your cover letter. You’ve revamped your resume. You’re ready to get out there in the Spanish business world.

 - “En Activo: Practical Business Spanish” by Esther Santamaria Iglesias

 Do you prefer audiobooks to paperbacks or vice versa?
 Perhaps you and your Kindle are inseparable.
 Whatever the case, there’s a version of this text for you.
-You can order this book via Amazon as an audio CD, Kindle e-book or paperback.
+You can buy this book via Amazon as an audio CD, Kindle e-book or paperback.
 The book, comprised of 20 chapters, features role-plays, dialogues, grammar instruction pertaining specifically to business, and much more so it’s suitable for a variety of learners.

 2. Take Some Business Spanish Lessons Online